-The Baccalaureate Degree in Nursing program is designed for students who wish to enter the profession of nursing and/or for nurses who have earned an associate degree or diploma in nursing and desire to obtain the baccalaureate degree.
+The Bachelor of Science in Nursing (BSN) program is designed for students who wish to enter the profession of nursing and/or for nurses who have earned an associate degree or diploma in nursing and desire to obtain the baccalaureate degree.

-The Master of Science in Nursing program combines online courses with face-to-face courses and clinical experiences offering flexibility to students.
+The Master of Science in Nursing (MSN) program combines online courses with face-to-face courses and clinical experiences offering flexibility to students.
 The curriculum depends on the clinical concentration the student selects.
 Students may choose from among the following clinical concentrations:

-Adult/Gerontology Acute Care Nurse Practitioner Adult/Gerontology Primary Care Nurse Practitioner Family Nurse Practitioner Nurse Anesthesia Nursing Education Nursing Leadership and Administration Psychiatric Mental Health Nurse Practitioner
+Adult/Gerontology Acute Care Nurse Practitioner Adult/Gerontology Primary Care Nurse Practitioner Family Nurse Practitioner Nursing Leadership and Administration Psychiatric Mental Health Nurse Practitioner